tomcookedeveloper/solfetta/README.md

 ## Development

-Solfetta is just a collection of static files but because ES6 modules are being used you will to start a webserver to serve the app.
+Solfetta is just a collection of static files but because ES6 modules are being used you will need to start a webserver to serve the app.
 After the initial `npm install` step, you can do this with `npm start`.
 When it's running you can access Solfetta at `http://localhost:3000/src/index.html`.
 You can run the Webpack/Babel workflow that minifies the JavaScript and CSS with `npm run build`, which will generate the distribution files in the `dist` directory.

 I am mostly a back end developer and haven't worked a lot in node, so some of what I've done here may be a bit unconventional (most people would have used a framework!).
 However, I've tried to include a decent number of comments for anyone who wants to experiment with changes.